MislavJaksic/Knowledge-Repository/Productivity/TomCritchlow/TheStrategicIndependant/04YesAnd/01OfficeIsATheatreOfWork/README.md

 * Crafting the wrapper and positioning of your work
 * Changing the language of your work to match others
 * Including wider contexts of the organization, the industry and the market in your work
-* Reformatting your presentations to fit other team’s strategies
+* Reformatting your presentations to fit other team's strategies

 ### Being present, public and acting with voice